 Cloning of lgtE and purification of LgtE.
-A fragment of chromosomal DNA encoding the lgtE gene was obtained by PCR amplification of F62 chromosomal DNA with primers LGTE1 (5'-TTCCAACATATGCAAAACCACGTTATCA GC-3'; the NdeI site that was used for cloning is underlined) and LGTE2 (5'-ATGCATGGATCCCGCGGGAATGACAGTGTGTCCA-3'; the BamHI site that was used for cloning is underlined).
-The PCR product was cleaved with NdeI and BamHI and ligated into the expression vector pET15b that had been cleaved with the same enzymes.
-The ligation mixture was used to transform E. coli DH5αMCR, and individual transformants were screened for the presence of the appropriate recombinant plasmid.
+A fragment of chromosomal DNA encoding the lgtE gene was obtained by PCR amplification of F62 chromosomal DNA using the following primers: LGTE1; 5'

-Plasmid pET15b-lgtE was transformed into E. coli strain ER2566, and a single colony was used to inoculate 25 ml of Luria broth containing ampicillin.
-Cells were incubated with moderate shaking at 37°C until the optical density at 600 nm reached a value of 0.6.
-Isopropylthiogalactopyranoside (IPTG) was added to a final concentration of 1 mM, and incubations were continued at 25°C for 10 h.
+TTCCAACATATGCAAAACCACGTTATCAGC 3' (The NdeI site that was used for cloning is underlined) and LGTE2; 5' ATGCATGGATCCCGCGGGAATGACAGTGTGTCCA 3' (The BamHI site that was used for cloning is underlined).
+The PCR product was cleaved with NdeI and BamHI and ligated into the expression vector pET15b, that had been cleaved with the same enzymes.
+The ligation mixture was used to transform E. coli DH5?
+MCR, and individual transformants were screened for the presence of the appropriate recombinant plasmid.
+Plasmid pET15b-lgtE was transformed into E. coli ER2566 strain and a single colony was used to inoculate 25 ml of Luria broth containing ampicillin.
+Cells were incubated with moderate shaking at 37 °C until the OD600 reached a value of 0.6.
+IPTG was added to a final concentration of 1 mM and incubations were continued at 25 °C for 10 hr.
 The cells were collected by centrifugation and resuspended in 1 ml of binding buffer (Novagen).
-Lysozyme was added to a final concentration of 100 μ g/ml, and the mixture was incubated on ice for 60 min.
-Samples were frozen at -70° C and thawed and sonicated three times, each for 15 s.
+Lysozyme was added to a final concentration of 100 ? g/ml and the mixture incubated on ice for 60 min.
+Samples were frozen at - 70 °C, thawed and sonicated (three times for 15 sec).
 The cell extract was clarified by centrifugation for 30 min at 15,000 rpm in a Sorvall SS34 rotor.
-While the majority of LgtE protein was present as an insoluble fraction, soluble proteins were purified on a nickel column according to the protocols of the manufacturers (Novagen), resulting in pure LgtE protein.
-The enzyme was dialyzed against Tris-HCl (pH 7.5)-20 mM NaCl-1 mM EDTA-50% glycerol and stored at -20° C.
+While the majority of LgtE protein was present as an insoluble fraction, soluble proteins were purified on a Nickel column according to the protocols of the manufacturers (Novagen) resulting in the pure LgtE protein.
+The enzyme was dialyzed against Tris-HCl, pH 7.5, 20 mM NaCl, 1 mM EDTA, 50 % of glycerol and stored at -20 °C.